dogeystamp/mousse-notes/README.md

 typst init @local/mousse-notes [directory name]
 ```

-- The main template entry point is the `book` function,
+- The main template entry point is the `book` function.
+All of its parameters are optional.
 - Functions for math are given: `theorem`, `lemma`, `corollary`, `definition`,
     `example`, `solution`, `proof` and `remark`.
     You may create your own theorem environments with the `thmenv` function.